bcodell/dbt-activity-schema/README.md

 - My own prior implementation of an [activity schema dbt package](https://github.com/bcodell/dbt-activity-schema)

-# **Implementation**
+# **Implementation Design Decisions**
-At a high level, all this project does is parse a string, generate a set of parameters from that string, then render a SQL query from those parameters.
-But at its core, this project is effectively a proposal for a vocabulary to use when querying stream-like tables.
+At its core, this project is effectively a proposal for for an alternative data modeling standard with tooling tailored to the methodology.
 In order to obtain meaningful feedback and iterate on such a proposal, it needs to meet its prospective users where they already live.
 In the analytics world, that place is dbt.

+For the scaffolding to support activity definitions, building streams, incremental updates, identity resolution, and all of the other needs of building an Activity Schema data pipeline, a dbt package is the logical choice.
+Developers mostly write sql, and call the corresponding macros to make their code DRYer (more DRY? 🤷‍♂️).
+What's less certain is the implementation strategy for the experimental `aql`.

-Given that need, there were a couple paths forward for building this project.
+On that subject, there were a couple paths forward for building this project.
 One is to build a standalone package, with integrations for use in other dialects, languages, and frameworks.
 Prql is a great example of a similar project.
 But while [admirable implementations exist](https://github.com/PRQL/dbt-prql) to integrate such projects with dbt, a standard integration pattern has yet to be agreed upon, and taking such a path would require more upfront work to support multiple SQL dialects.
 The other approach - a dbt package - has a known standard for integrating with dbt, a prototype could be built rather quickly, and it could leverage the multi-dialect support that comes for free in dbt.
-For those reasons, that was the solution picked for this iteration of the project.
+For those reasons, embedding the `aql` parser into a dbt package was the preferred choice for this iteration of the project.

-Finally, given the nascent (but burgeoning) state of adoption of Activity Schema as a viable data modeling standard, an aql query parser alone isn't enough.
-People need to adopt the modeling paradigm before they spend time thinking about the ideal semantics for using it.
-For that reason, this project also contains all the relevant utility functions needed to build entire Activity Schema data pipelines with dbt.
 </br></br>